 Intermittent fasting—periods of voluntary abstinence from food and drink—is a broad term that can be applied to many different practices.
 This type of dieting has spurred many books and has received a lot of attention as of late as studies (mostly in animals) have shown that it may reduce the risk for several diseases.
+Additional studies have also shown that intermittent fasting benefits extend to weight loss, with research suggesting that intermittent fasting can help boost metabolism.
 The most popular approach is the 16/8, which requires fasting for 16 hours a day.
 Another version, alternate day fasting (ADF) alternates 24-hour periods of fasting (or very restricted 500 calorie diets) with days of eating freely.
 The 5:2 approach limits fasting to just two days a week while the Warrior Diet follows a 20-hour fast with one large meal consumed at night.
 “Part of the confusion with intermittent fasting lies in the lack of a definition,” says Robin Foroutan, RD, spokesperson for the Academy of Nutrition and Dietetics.
-“To some people intermittent fasting means that they fast every day while to others it means they only eat between 11 and 6.”
+“To some people, intermittent fasting means that they fast every day while to others it means they only eat between 11 and 6.”
 Here’s everything you need to know about the Warrior Diet.

 Research shows that counting calories and limiting your food options make dieting a chore and causes stress which often leads to abandonment of the diet, feelings of deprivation, uncontrolled cravings, and weight regain.
 Adapting to intermittent fasting, a method of scheduled eating and fasting, relies strictly on time.
 Some people want more flexibility when it comes to losing weight, says William Yancy, MD, director for the Duke Diet and Fitness Center.
 “They don’t want to think about dieting every day of the week, they lose motivation after a certain period of time of restricting calories.”
 With intermittent fasting you follow the rules and some people like that, explains Elisabetta Politi, RD, nutrition director for the Duke Diet and Fitness Center.
 Intermittent fasting works for people who like to follow rules, she says.
 “Rather than saying ‘just eat less’ we tell them not to eat after 6 p.m. and for those who have the discipline, it works.”

 According to the National Sleep Foundation, circadian rhythm, also known as the sleep/wake cycle or body clock, is a natural, internal system that’s designed to regulate feelings of sleepiness and wakefulness over a 24-hour period.
-Research shows a hypothesis that intermittent fasting helps us to stick with our body’s circadian rhythm, and that can help with our metabolism,” says Foroutan.
+Research shows a hypothesis that one of the intermittent fasting benefits is that it helps us to stick with our body’s circadian rhythm, and that can help with our metabolism,” says Foroutan.
 Eating certain foods before bed has been linked to weight gain and sleep disturbances, especially when it causes acid reflux.
 “We know that insulin sensitivity is increased during the day and we are less sensitive to insulin at night, the same goes for digestion,” she says.
 “It makes you wonder if eating at night is working against our body clock.”
 Another study suggests that fasting can completely reset our circadian clocks.
 If you want to honor your circadian rhythm, you need to go to bed earlier and sleep so the body can repair itself—when you sleep at the right time it can be restorative.”
-(Find out what else happens when you go to bed hungry.)

-Intermittent fasting may lower your risk for cardiovascular diseasewavebreakmedia/shutterstock
+Intermittent fasting may lower your risk for cardiovascular disease